DR. PETER GAO

 CARMA was originally developed by Turco et al. (1979) and Toon et al. (1979) and has undergone several updates (e.g. Jacobson et al. 1994, Ackerman et al. 1995).
 While it has been mostly used to simulate Earth aerosol processes, it has been extended to Solar System atmospheres as well.

 I use CARMA to generate aerosol size distributions in planetary atmospheres for a variety of investigations.
-I have used CARMA to simulate the sulfuric acid clouds of Venus to understand why its upper haze is variable, and the hydrocarbon hazes of Pluto to explain observations by New Horizons (see below).
-I am now developing a version of CARMA that can be applied to warm and hot exoplanet atmospheres, which involves including a host of higher temperature condensates.
-Some results of my work and those of my collaborators on this endeavor can be found in Gao et al. (2018) and Powell et al. (2018).
+I have used CARMA to simulate the sulfuric acid clouds of Venus to understand why its upper haze is variable, and the hydrocarbon hazes of Pluto to explain observations by New Horizons.
+I have now developed a version of CARMA that can be applied to warm and hot exoplanet atmospheres, which involves including a host of higher temperature condensates.

 KINETICS was originally developed by Allen et al. (1981) and has since been applied to numerous planetary atmospheric studies covering every atmosphere in the Solar System, exoplanet atmospheres, and several exospheres of giant planet icy satellites.

 I use KINETICS to explore how Solar System analogs evolve when they are in orbit of other stars.
 In particular, terrestrial worlds around M dwarfs have captivated our imaginations due to their abundance and relative ease of characterization.
-However, M dwarfs' spectra are noticeably different from those of the Sun, with a much higher far-UV flux compared to their near-UV flux.
-I have investigated how the atmospheres of Mars-like (see below) and Titan-like planets (Lora et al. 2018) would fare around an M dwarf.
+I have investigated how the atmospheres of Mars-like and Titan-like planets would fare around an M dwarf.
 I now focus on Venus, as Venus-like worlds may make up a large fraction of planets discovered by the TESS mission.

 Thank you for your interest in my research!
 Feel free to contact me using the form below, or via email displayed at the top of the site.
 I would love to hear from you!